msalemor/azure-site-recovery/README.md

   - Provides continous replication
 - Replication
   - Creates repliation points or app consistent snapshots
-  - Planned or Unplanned failover
+  - Planned: Zero data loss
+  - Unplanned failover: data may be lost up to the replication point (can be adjusted)
 - Recovery plans
   - coordinate how VMs are recovered
 - Azure Automation Integration